pan-webis-de/pan-code/clef24/generative-authorship-verification/README.md

 `--gpus=all` requires the [Nvidia Container Toolkit to be installed](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 The PPMd, Unmasking, and Text length baselines can be run without this parameter, since they don't require GPU inference.

+Some baselines (such as Binoculars or DetectGPT) require downloading certain models from Huggingface.
+To avoid downloading them into the container, you can download them beforehand to your home directory using `huggingface-cli download MODELNAME`.
+Once downloaded, you can mount them into the container by adding`-v ${HOME}/.cache/huggingface:/root/.cache/huggingface:ro` to the `docker run` command.

 ### Run With tira-run

 `tira-run` is the closest you can get to test locally how a software will be run on Tira.
 Replace `BASELINENAME` with a baseline (e.g., `binoculars`).
 Use `--help` for more information.